bartificer/programming-by-stealth/docs/pbs66.md

 This get marginally more complicated on fields where we want to show both success and error messages, but not much.
 Let’s look at the amount field as an example.

-In this case we have just a single text box, but we what to thank people when they enter a valid amount, and give them an error message when they enter an invalid amount.
+In this case we have just a single text box, but we want to thank people when they enter a valid amount, and give them an error message when they enter an invalid amount.

-Rather than hard-coding the message into the `<div>` I chose to create a single completely empty `div` with just an ID to act as both the success and error message as needed:
+Rather than hard-coding the message into the `<div>`, I chose to create a single completely empty `div` with just an ID to act as both the success and error message as needed:

 ```html
 <div id="amount_vf"></div>